Comparison of meta-learners for estimating multi-valued treatment heterogeneous effects: Numerical experiments

 To simulate observational data, instead of removing some rows, we create a selection bias in the data by selecting preferentially only observations with specific characteristics (see subsection \ref{App:D_1} in Appendix \ref{App:details_analytics}).
 This strategy comes in line with the findings and recommendations of \citet{Curth2021c} about creating a biased sub-sample and evaluating CATEs' estimators.

 The GPS is estimated using the XGBoost model, and the outcome models $\mu_t$ are either estimated by the T- or S-learning approaches.
-In Tables 2 and 3 and Appendix \ref{App:details_analytics}, RLin-learner denotes the generalized R-learner with linear regression models in (\ref{eq:RLearnerMulti}) with $p=2$, the bold font is to indicate the best meta-learner (row) per base-learner (column).
+In Tables 2 and 3 and Appendix \ref{App:details_analytics}, RLin-learner denotes the generalized R-learner with linear regression models in (\ref{eq:RLearnerMulti}) with $p=2$.
+For each meta-learner (row) and base-learner (column), we indicate the \textbf{mPEHE} followed by the \textbf{sdPEHE} between brackets.

 In Tables \ref{tab:Table_lin_RCT} and \ref{tab:Table_HR_nonRand}, we find that, as expected, the M-learner predicts poorly.
 The T- and naive X-learners give better predictions for Random Forest, whereas the S-learner gives better results for XGBoost.
 Regularizing T-learner (\textit{Reg}T-Learner) against selection bias increases its performance.
 The X- and DR-learners improve the predictions of the S-learner for XGBoost, but this improvement is not always observable for Random Forests.
 Unfortunately, the actual results (and also additional numerical experiments in Appendix \ref{App:details_analytics}) confirm the claim: The RLin-learner generally fails to identify CATEs correctly.